duopeng/oocystMeter/README.md

 ```
 docker run -it --shm-size=8gb --name=oocyst_container pengxunduo/oocyst:d2_v0.6_py38
 ```
+adjust the image name and tag accordingly if you pulled the ARM64 variant of the image
 ### (4) Run example to verify installation
 from inside a container started by (3), execute the following commands:
 ```